Honey extraction (UK)

 What should I do with cappings wax?

 Uncapping wax contains a surprising amount of honey.
-You can let it drain through a strainer to collect the honey, then wash and render the wax for later use.
-Clean wax can be used for candles, polish or making new foundation.
+Let it drain through a strainer to collect the honey, then wash and render the wax for later use (candles, polish, or foundation).

 Can I put wet supers back on the hive?

-Many beekeepers return wet supers (freshly extracted frames) to bees so they can clean up residual honey.
-Place them above the crownboard or on strong colonies so that bees can clear them down.
+Many beekeepers return wet supers (freshly extracted frames) so bees can clean up residual honey.
 Avoid leaving wet supers accessible to several colonies at once, as this can encourage robbing.

 Do I need insurance to sell honey?

-If you sell honey, it is sensible to check what cover your beekeeping association or personal insurance provides for product liability.
-While many small producers never run into problems, it is good practice to understand your responsibilities when supplying food to others.
+If you sell honey, check what cover your association or personal insurance provides for product liability.
+It’s sensible to understand your responsibilities when supplying food to others.

 Where can I learn more about honey handling and competitions?

-Local beekeeping associations often run courses on honey handling, hygiene and preparing honey for shows.
-These are an excellent way to improve your skills.
-National organisations such as the British Beekeepers Association also publish guidance on honey quality and showing standards.
+Local associations often run courses on honey handling, hygiene and preparing honey for shows.
+National organisations such as the BBKA also publish guidance on honey quality and showing standards.